irfanfarras10/ramen-shop-transactional-database/README.md

 # ramen-shop-transactional-database

-Entity Relationship Diagram, DDL, and DML in the case of Food Stores
+Entity Relationship Diagram, DDL, and DML in the case of Food Stores usin T-SQL